-• To File:
+· To File:

 Writes logging or tracing messages to a file that you specify.
 To specify the file, click the directory button (ellipsis), navigate to the preferred location, provide a file name, and click Save.
+(If your connector is not running on the Windows platform on which you have installed Connector Configurator Express, you must first map a drive to a location on the system where you want the file.)
 Logging or tracing message are written to the file and location that you specify.